"How To Choose New Carpet Like a Pro"

 1. Your Level of Foot-Traffic

-2. How many YEARS you want your Carpet to Last
+2. How long you want your Carpet to Last

 Medium-Quality Residential Carpet